The 2004 NPB Realignment Crisis - Japan's First Professional Baseball Strike

 Rakuten's Entry and the Dawn of Reform

 On November 2, the Tohoku Rakuten Golden Eagles were officially approved as NPB's newest franchise.
 Owner Hiroshi Mikitani chose Sendai as the home base, creating the Tohoku region's first professional baseball team.
 The Kintetsu-Orix merger proceeded as planned, forming the Orix Buffaloes and ending the Kintetsu Buffaloes' 55-year history.
 The crisis catalyzed sweeping reforms including the 2005 introduction of interleague play, draft system changes, and expanded postseason formats.
 SoftBank's acquisition of the Daiei Hawks also materialized, ushering in an era of IT companies entering team ownership.
-The 2004 crisis ultimately became the turning point that modernized NPB.
+The 2004 crisis ultimately became the turning point that fundamentally transformed NPB.